tgsmith-17/JavaScript_Tuts/README.md

 # JavaScript_Tuts
-Show to Dr. Bouchard on Monday, September 14th.
+Show to Dr. Bouchard on Tuesday, September 14th.